Home

 The garden around the two houses is down to lawn, with beech, oak and ash, cherry, walnut and hazel, as well as an apple orchard, paddocks and a stone terrace to the west, perfect for a bbq on warm evenings.
 In Spring the sunken croquet lawn is awash with wild orchids.
 You can walk right out of the garden to the sea in about twenty minutes.

-A mile’s walk from the garden, through open countryside, takes you to Charmouth’s two beaches, one perfect for families and the other the jewel in the Jurassic coast’s fossil crown.
+This part of Dorset is designated as an Area of Outstanding Natural Beauty.
+From the garden, a mile through open countryside, you can walk down to Charmouth’s two beaches, one perfect for families and the other the jewel in the Jurassic coast’s fossil crown.
 Lyme Regis – with the Cobb, and dinosaur museums – is three miles away and Bridport, with its lively shops and market, ten minutes in the other direction.
 Axminster is a sleepy town ten minutes over the Devon border, with a mainline railway station (Waterloo in 2 3/4 hours).
 See the Around Rushay section for ideas, outings, shopping and great walks.

 West Dorset is home to great chefs like Mark Hix and Harriet Mansell in Lyme and Cass Titcombe at Brassica, and there are wonderful places to buy local produce, meat and seafood.
 Or you can leave it all behind in a moment by walking up into the hills for uplifting views to the sea, and into two counties.
 At least two nearby hills are crowned by Iron Age earthworks, part of a chain of hill forts across the Marshwood Vale, itself still dominated by small fields and ancient woodland.